GeorgeDavis-TM/cloudone-filestorage-plugins/post-scan-actions/gcp-python-email-notification/docs/deploy-tutorial.md

     serverless deploy -s prod
     ```

-3. Check Slack to see new notifications.
+3. Check your email client to see new email notifications.
 For testing the plugin, download an EICAR file and upload the file to your Google Cloud Storage bucket.
 [Download EICAR file here](https://secure.eicar.org/eicar_com.zip)